georchestra/georchestra/docs/geonetwork-synchronization.md

 for groups).
 Some organizations still want to stick with the previous synchronization behaviour.

-One reason to roll back to the previous behaviour is that there is an unicity clause in geOrchestra between users and organizations (e.g. "one user should be member of 1 and only 1 organization").
-Keeping the `EL_*` role logic allows a user to be member of several different groups in GeoNetwork, and keep the rule on the organization valid.
+One reason to rollback to the previous behaviour is that one geOrchestra user belongs to one and only one organization.
+Keeping the `EL_*` role logic allows a user to be a member of several groups in GeoNetwork.

-Using the former `EL_*` roles as GeoNetwork groups is still possible: by modifying the datadir consequently, see below:
+Using the former `EL_*` roles as GeoNetwork groups is still possible by modifying the datadir consequently, see below:

 First, we need to edit the